βΉοΈCreating a KPI

 Enter data once per time period at the license level.

 If you wish to enter data once per time period for the KPI.
 Each data entry will overwrite the previous entry for the same time period.
-Add the KPI to your E, S or G Dashboard to view the data summary.
+Add the KPI to your E, S or G Dashboard to view and edit the data.

 Enter data once per time period, roll-up KPI data from sub-licenses to Global license